Graey/pythoncharmers/README.md

 Small beginners python program examples.

-Proograms to help budding coders and to explore.
+Programs to help budding coders and to explore.

 Add your small program to this repo!